ltylerqcells/solar-compatibility-api-docs/api_usage_guide.md

 ## 1. Overview

-The Solar Compatibility API is an internal service that validates a solar installation's bill of materials (BOM) against three sets of rules:
+The Solar Compatibility API is an internal service that validates a solar installation's bill of materials (BOM) against four sets of rules:

 - **Structural compatibility** — modules, inverters, batteries, and accessories must form a valid system
 - **UL 2703 mechanical certification** — racking SKUs must share a UL 2703 cross-listed System Family with a single anchor maker